 This programme is open to all medical laboratory scientists (New Zealand registration and practising certificate are required).
 There's an opportunity to follow either a management or a specialised scientist pathway.

 An applicant must:

-This is a coursework programme with papers drawn from those in the Master of Medical Laboratory Science.
-You complete advanced-level papers to make up a total of 120 points.
+This is a coursework programme with courses drawn from those in the Master of Medical Laboratory Science.
+You complete advanced-level courses to make up a total of 120 points.

 You can follow either a management or a specialist scientist pathway.